MartStef/02144360-math70076-assessment-2/README.md

 Since the raw data set is quite large (2GB), the user can find instructions on how to download it in [metadata.txt] (./data/raw/metadata.txt).

+The user can find the derived data in this folder, which contains train and validation sets on 50 of the 196 classes (chosen at random).
+These data sets are used to train and evaluate the models we build in order to aid fast training times and reproducability.

 ## src/

 This directory contains the source code of the project.

  - src/download-data.R contains the code needed to download the raw data locally

+ - src/data-manipulation.R contains the code needed to get the derived data

+## analyses/

+This directory contains the codes to implement the two CNN models and to create all plots used in the Report.

+## outputs/

+This directory contains the png files of all plots used in the Report.

+## reports/

+This directory contains Rmd, PDF, and HTML files of the Report, which summarizes the findings of this small study.